Caledonian Club: Notable members

-The Club also maintains strong links with the Royal Family and the British upper class.

 Activities

-Facilities & Events
+Facilities and events

 The Caledonian Club offers a range of first-class facilities and services, including a Dining Room, Drawing Room, Library, Bar, snooker room, outside terrace, small Business Centre, as well as a variety of function rooms that cater to events, meetings, and weddings.
 The bar of the Club has over 200 whiskies and a growing collection of Scottish gins.
 Members can also use changing rooms with showers and access to Belgrave Square gardens for tennis and outside gym.
 For accommodation, the Club offers 39 en-suite bedrooms to members and their guests.

 The Club hosts a wide range of events throughout the year, including an annual Burns Night Supper, St Andrew's Dinner and Caledonian Club Ball.

 Societies

-The Club has several societies, including: